 It is shocking when you are abused by your own child.
 Both boys and girls may use threatening behaviour, insult or swear at you, damage your home and physically hurt you or other brothers and sisters.

 Your teenager may feel they can do this because they have seen a parent act in this way and think that they can get away with it because nothing has been done to stop such behaviour in the past.
 They may not feel that there are ways of dealing with problems other than through violence.
 The influence of friends, alcohol and drugs can all play a part in the way your teenager reacts to situations.
 Stress in other areas of their lives - at school or with friends may be affecting them and leading them to hit out at you.

 For further information and advice on domestic abuse against parents visit the Family Lives website.

 North Tyneside has a well established Multi Agency Risk Assessment Conference (MARAC) process.

 Multi Agency Risk Assessment Conference’s (MARAC) are recognised nationally as best practice for addressing cases of domestic abuse that are categorised as high risk.
 A MARAC allows agencies to identify the high risk domestic abuse cases and for the identified risk to be managed through a multi-agency forum.

 North Tyneside Domestic Abuse Partnership

 The partnership coordinates strategy and resources to afford protection, provision and prevention for people exposed to domestic abuse in North Tyneside.
-Our Action plan sets out the agreed priorities for the coming year.
+The action plan sets out the agreed priorities for the coming year.